 Adolphe Pierre-Louis is a photojournalist, actor and musician originally from Les Cayes, Haiti and has been based in Albuquerque since 1990.
 He began his career at the New York Daily News before relocating to Albuquerque where he has worked as a photographer for the Albuquerque Journal since 1990 and has received numerous awards and accolades for his photojournalist work, including Tops of the Rockies, Best of the West, and the New Mexico Press Association.
 Pierre-Louis’ works have been published globally.
 He is an avid cyclist and triathlete.

 Community Relations & Foundation Giving Analyst, PNM Foundation

-Tim grew up in Artesia, NM and graduated from UNM in 1985.
+Tim Price is Community Relations & Foundation Giving Analyst at the PNM Foundation.
+He grew up in Artesia, NM, and graduated from UNM in 1985.
 He lived between New York City and Los Angeles before coming home to Albuquerque 15 years ago.
 As a production designer in the film industry, he worked with several interesting celebrities and directors.
 He was also a functional artist with permanent pieces at the Gallery of Functional Art in Santa Monica.
 His love for art continued as he helped curate and hang Project Angel Art at the Pacific Design Center in 1990 and participated in Divine Design for several years.
 Tim was active with AIDS Project Los Angeles and Project Angel Food.
-In Albuquerque, he taught a semester of lighting at the Art Center Design College and has worked for PNM and PNM Resource Foundation for 15 years.
-He was the runner up in the Leukemia & Lymphoma Society’s Man of the Year contest in 2015, raising $55,000.
-He also ran the United Way Campaign for PNM last year raising $1.1 million.
-Fun fact about Tim: He’s been around the world and spent a month at an Ashram in India.
+In Albuquerque, he taught lighting at the Art Center Design College and has worked for PNM and PNM Resource Foundation for 15 years.

 Mark Rohde, FAIA, Vice President